ebzzry/ebzzry.github.io/src/en/quotes.md

 - What we believe shapes who we are.
 Belief can bring us salvation or destruction.
 But when you believe a lie for too long, the truth doesn't set you free.
 It tears you apart.<br>—Takeshi KOVACS, Altered Carbon

+- Reality is just an agreed upon illusion<br>—Jack Soul Brasil, Altered Carbon

+- They say hope begins in the dark.
+That faith is the bird that feels light when the sky is still dim.
+But with every tomorrow we carry our past.
+It echoes beneath our feet.
+There are no clean slates.<br>—Dig 301, Altered Carbon

+- Second chances are earned in the choices we make, in what we choose to forget, and in what we forgive.<br>—Dig 301, Altered Carbon

+- With each choice we make we are led somewhere new.
+But with every stake I take, your memory haunts.<br>—Dig 301, Altered Carbon

+- Without death we can’t know what a life is worth.<br>—Quellcrist Falconer, Altered Carbon